RustyStriker/bevy_physimple/GETTING_STARTED.md

 ### NOTE

-All physical bodies needs both `Transform` and `GlobalTransform` to work, but they are not a part of the given bundles, as I assumed you will only use them with a `SpriteBundle` or something else which already holds a `Transform` + `GlobalTransform` with it.
+All physical bodies need both `Transform` and `GlobalTransform` to work, but they are not a part of the given bundles, as I assumed you will only use them with a `SpriteBundle` or something else which already holds a `Transform` + `GlobalTransform` with it.